bigbosstony/N00769714.github.io/README.md

 | *Duty*                                                                                    | *TBD*          |                                                                                                                                                      |
 | **Phase 3 Total**                                                                         | **TBD**        |                                                                                                                                                      |

 **Concluding remarks**

-This proposal presents a plan for providing an IoT solution for mini computer and black box for car.
+This proposal presents a plan for providing an IoT solution for Parking Lot.
 This is an opportunity to integrate the knowledge and skills developed in our program to create a collaborative IoT capstone project demonstrating my ability to learn how to support projects such as the initiative described by [3].
 I request approval of this project.